linjing-lab/optimtool/README.md

 Given slope and intercept of the linear equation, a quadratic equation given quadratic coefficient, a coefficient, a constant term, through a given point of the circle, the circle point over the required straight line tangent to the parabola and cut-off point and center of the circle.

 > This section is different from other sections, because I am a student in the department of mathematics.
 The project issued by my tutor WanYuan is a problem closely related to curve research.
-At present, the curves under discussion are roughly circles, ellipses, parabolas, hyperbolas, implicit curves, etc. (specific project address:https://gitcode.net/linjing_zyq/curve-research) this is a specific problem.
+At present, the curves under discussion are roughly circles, ellipses, parabolas, hyperbolas, implicit curves, etc. (specific project address:[linjing-lab/curve-research: The solvers for scientific research in curves. (github.com)](https://github.com/linjing-lab/curve-research)) this is a specific problem.
 At present, it is only a preliminary version of the algorithm.
 The kernel used is Gaussian Newton method to solve the minimum value problem of seven residual functions.

 `import packages`: